confluentinc/cp-docker-images/docs/installation/clustered-deployment-sasl.rst

 Before you get started, you will first need to install `Docker <https://docs.docker.com/engine/installation/>`_ and `Docker Compose <https://docs.docker.com/compose/install/>`_.
 Once you've done that, you can follow the steps below to start up the |cp| services.

 #.
-Follow sections 1, 2 and 3 in :ref:`docker-client-setup-3-node-sasl` to create a docker-machine and generate the SSL credentials.
+Follow sections 1, 2 and 3 :ref:`here <docker-client-setup-3-node-sasl>` to create a docker-machine and generate the SSL credentials.

    Set the environment variable for secrets directory.
 This is used in the compose file.